 An All-University December Commencement Convocation is held each year for students completing degree requirements during the fall term.
 Students who completed degree requirements during the previous summer session may also participate.
-Students on schedule and enrolled to complete all degree requirements during the following Jan-Term (January) intersession may also participate in this ceremony, although their degrees will not be conferred until May.
+Students on schedule and enrolled to complete all degree requirements during the following Jan Term (January) intersession may also participate in the December ceremony, although their degrees will be conferred in January.